SmilerKZ/TransformerOilAdvisor/README.md

 # TransformerOilAdvisor
-The program analsze transformer's oil and give recommendations based on using IEC Standard 60296
+The program analyse transformer's oil and give recommendations based on using IEC Standard 60296